liceyoung/engineer.site-webbeta1.0/README.md

 - [x] Wireframing
 - [x] Figma mockups, Re-brand the app by modifying the UI
 - [x] Design components
+- [x] Modify components clickable to redirect to another page
 - [x] Modify the profile image/logos by uploading a new assets
 - [x] Deploy in vercel